 - Where your teams are filming overseas it is the responsibility of the commissioning editor and executive producer to exercise appropriate editorial scrutiny at an early stage to satisfy themselves that the risks to be undertaken are editorially justified and proportionate, and do not place the team including local fixers and crews at unnecessary risk.
 Please do not assume that because either your filming is uncontentious or the fact that tourists still travel to parts of the foreign country, that it is risk-free.

 - It is your responsibility to complete the protocol in good time and to be across the detail.
 Your commissioning editor and lawyer will guide you on its completion.
 In addition, a nominated commissioning editor from the news & current affairs department will have additional editorial oversight of the protocol and will provide specialist input.
-The final protocol must be approved by the nominated current affairs commissioner and the Controller of Legal & Compliance before you team can depart.
+The final protocol must be approved by the nominated current affairs commissioner and General Counsel before you team can depart.

 - Whether a country or area within it is likely to be hostile or dangerous will vary according to the nature of the project, the timing of any visit and the prevailing political or military situation on the ground.
 It is not possible to provide a definitive list of all countries which may be hostile but a helpful starting point is the Foreign and Commonwealth Office website which has an up-to-date list of countries where it advises against travel to (in whole or in part) or save for all but essential travel.